IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 --- back

 # A Failing Strategy --- Anti-Patterns

-The term "anti-pattern" comes from agile software design literature, as per {{antipatterns}}.

 Attempts to map IP addresses to names in real time fails for a number of reasons: